randoop/randoop/README.md

   * Making Program Refactoring Safer, by Gustavo Soares, Rohit Gheyi, Dalton Serey, and Tiago Massoni.
 In IEEE Software, July/August 2010.

 ### Courses that use Randoop ###

+Note: this list is seriously outdated!
+If you wish to have your course listed here, let us know.

   * Software Testing (Spring 2008) at Universidade Federal de Pernambuco, taught by Marcelo d'Amorim.
   * Reliable Software: Testing and Monitoring (Third term 2008), Caltech, taught by Alex Groce.